Solved Examples on Income Taxes

 All wages, tips, and self-employment business profits are subject to FICA taxes.

 (b.)
-A tax deduction is any amount of money which gets subtracted from a person's taxable income.
+A tax deductible is an amount of money that is subtracted from a person's adjusted gross income.

-(c.)
-A tax credit is any amount of money which gets subtracted from a person's tax bill.
+(d.)
+A tax credit is an amount of money which gets subtracted from a person's tax bill.

 (1.)
 Rita is in the 25% marginal tax bracket.